henn/qubes-app-split-ssh/README.md

-# ssh-vault
+# Qubes Split SSH

 These Qubes scripts allow one to keep ssh private keys in a separate VM (an "ssh-vault"), allowing other VMs to use them only after being authorized.
-It does this by using the qrexec framework to connect a local SSH Agent socket from an AppVM to the SSH Agent socket within the ssh-vault VM.
-The protections for the ssh private key should be similar to running `ssh -A` into the AppVM.
+This is done by using Qubes's [qrexec framework](https://www.qubes-os.org/doc/qrexec2/) to connect a local SSH Agent socket from an AppVM to the SSH Agent socket within the ssh-vault VM.
+The protections for the ssh private key should be similar to running `ssh -A` into the client AppVM.

 This was inspired by the Qubes [Split GPG](https://www.qubes-os.org/doc/split-gpg/).

 Other details:
-- This was developed/tested on the Fedora24 template in Qubes 3.2, though might work for other templates.
+- This was developed/tested on the Fedora24 template in Qubes 3.2; it might work for other templates
-- You will be prompted to confirm each request, though like split GPG you won't see what was requested.
+- You will be prompted to confirm each request, though like split GPG you won't see what was requested
-- Assumes ssh keys kept in an AppVM named ssh-vault.
 - Assumes that the ssh-vault template automatically starts ssh-agent
+- One can have an arbitrary number of ssh-vault VMs
+- The scripts by default assumes ssh keys are kept in an AppVM named `ssh-vault`, though this can be changed by modifying $SSH_VAULT_VM in the client scripts.
+- Currently, a single AppVM can only access a single ssh-vault, though this wouldn't be hard to fix

 **Security note**: While in normal operation, the user will be prompted for every use of the key, it is likely possible that a malicious VM could hold onto